Skip to main content

 Monitoring infrastructure investments

-• preparing a technical analysis and the general act on shared construction and shared infrastructure use,
+• technical analysis and general acts on joint construction and sharing of public utility infrastructure,

 Accessibility(CTRL+F2)